Donald Trump Calls For ‘Retribution’ Against ‘SNL,’ But Saddam Hussein Also Once Attacked Political Comedians

 The Iraqi dictator was outraged, and according to Harding’s report, dispatched a team of assassins to kill Hasan Rashid — along with the film’s entire cast.
 Fortunately for the filmmakers, Kurdish police intercepted and arrested the assassins before they could carry out the dictator’s orders.

 In Italy, in 2001, when the country’s richest man Silvio Berlusconi was prime minister, comedian Roberto Benigni appeared on a talk show hosted by journalist Enzo Biagi, and in an interview, openly laughed at Berlusconi.
-Biagi also joined in the laughter, as The Guardian recounted.
+Biagi also joined in the laughter, as the Guardian recounted.

 Within a year, according to the New York Times, Berlusconi accused Biagi of using his interview program for “criminal” purposes, and Biagi’s show was immediately canceled and never aired again.